dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

       sociophysical mechanism was much harder to see: Merlin had to convince or swindle the informal, de facto leaders to agree to follow the champion who solved this riddle.

-- Merlin was the classic wizard.
+- Merlin was the classic wizard. someone who defied common comprehension and still does, 1,500 years later.

 - who was the ideal king that merlin was looking for?